trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 ### ALB Troubleshooting

-We'll see two ALB listeners in the plan related to the redirect on the ALB.
-Take note bc this hot mess might cause problems later:
+We'll see [two ALB listeners](https://github.com/terraform-aws-modules/terraform-aws-atlantis/blob/124e266a8c5746b948114820c07339b5b221917d/main.tf#L212-L235) in the plan related to the redirect on the ALB.
+Here's a sample plan output:

 ```hcl
   # module.atlantis.module.alb.aws_lb_listener.frontend_http_tcp[0] will be created